 Code D. Basis of energy property.
-If the corporation provides an attached statement for code D, use the information on the statement to complete the applicable energy credit on line 12 of Form 3468.
+If the corporation provides an attached statement for code D, use the information on the statement to complete the applicable energy credit in Part VI of Form 3468.
 See the Instructions for Form 3468 for details.